What to do in Kotor: the Most Picturesque Town in Montenegro

 One of the most iconic experiences you can have in Kotor, Montenegro, is walking on the city walls.
 It's fun and it gives you a chance to see old houses you wouldn't see otherwise.

 The walls are almost 5 km long.
+Read my detailed guide to Kotor City Walls and Fortifications in my other post.

 City wall in Old town Kotor with fortifications seen hanging on a steep 🗻 with a castle on the top